 Celebrate the holidays here with a self-guided tour of the festively decorated home and participate in activities while enjoying music and historic cocktails.

 The event sells out fast, so be sure to get your tickets here.
+(The 2021 dates have not been announced)

 9. Visit a Holiday Market